 We request that when a party is planned for your child outside of school, all invitations should be sent through the mail.
 We are unable to distribute invitations in school but we are happy to provide you with a class list to aid you in sending invitations through the mail.
-Children are very sensitive and easily hurt when left out of these activities.
-If it is not possible to invite the entire class, please use good judgment and consideration in planning these events.
+Children are very sensitive and easily hurt when left out of these activities..

 With regard to home parties, we ask that everyone conform to standards of religious practice by planning parties that everyone can attend, by making sure parties are not scheduled on Shabbat or Jewish holidays and by ensuring all food served has proper Rabbinic supervision.
 If your child cannot attend an out-of-school birthday party for a school friend and you have a gift for the birthday child, please give it to the child's parent or caregiver after school.
 It's hard for children who don't have gifts to see one in a friend's cubby.
 Please follow these guidelines for any gift-giving situation.